-Jeff Hecklinksi is in his third year with Michigan football, serving as the team's wide receivers coach and recruiting coordinator.
-He comes to Ann Arbor after spending two seasons with Brady Hoke at San Diego State as assistant head coach, running backs coach and recruiting coordinator.
+Jeff Hecklinksi is in his fourth year with Michigan football, serving as the team's wide receivers coach and recruiting coordinator.
+He came to Ann Arbor after spending two seasons with Brady Hoke at San Diego State as assistant head coach, running backs coach and recruiting coordinator.

-Hecklinksi's unit helped a Michigan offense that averaged 383.1 yards per game in 2012, including 199.3 through the air.
-Wideouts Jeremy Gallon and Roy Roundtree led the group.
-Gallon caught a career-best and team-leading 49 passes for 829 yards and four touchdowns, including a career-best nine catches for 145 yards and two touchdowns in the Outback Bowl.
-Roundtree caught 31 passes for 580 yards and three touchdowns and finished his career ranked sixth in U-M history in career receptions (154) and receiving yards (2,304).
+Hecklinksi's unit helped a Michigan offense that averaged 383.1 yards per game in 2012.
+Gallon and Roy Roundtree led the group, combining for 80 catches and 1,409 yards and seven touchdowns.
+Gallon caught a then career-best nine passes for 145 yards and two touchdowns in the Outback Bowl, while Roundtree finished his career ranked sixth in U-M history in career receptions (154) and receiving yards (2,304).

 The Western Illinois graduate joined Hoke at Ball State in 2004 as the team's receivers coach before taking on added duties as recruiting coordinator in 2008.
 On the field, Hecklinski helped coach two of the most prolific players in Cardinal history in wideouts Dante Love, who ranked second in the country in 2007 in all-purpose yards (206.92), and Dante Ridgeway, who was an All-American and one of three finalists for the Fred Biletnikoff Award in 2004.